Welcome to HackerRank

 1. Under the My Company questions section, in the Owner category, select My Questions.
 All Questions created by you are listed.

-2. Click the checkboxes next to the required Question(s), and click Archive.
+2. Click the three dots next to the required Question(s), and select Archive from the drop-down menu.

 3. The selected Questions will now appear under the Archived questions section.

 4. You can restore your personal Library questions.
-To restore the archived questions, select the checkboxes next to the required Question(s) and click Restore.
+To restore the archived questions, click on the three dots next to the required Question(s) and click Restore.
 The Questions will be restored under the ‘My Company questions’ section.

 HackerRank for Work allows Recruiters to generate Tests according to specific hiring requirements.
 The HackerRank Library provides Recruiters the option to choose the relevant Questions for the hiring Tests, thereby helping to assess Candidates with the right skills and experience.